mickfuzz/phd4/_posts/thesis_chapters/2025-7-7-Culture.md

 <!-- **Intro to section** -->

-The tension between the abstract and concrete dimensions of the process of learning to program runs as a theme through the literature in the domain of computer game design and programming (CGD&P).
+The tension between the abstract and concrete dimensions of the process of learning to program runs as a theme through existing research on computer game design and programming (CGD&P).
 Yet, the field would still benefit from research on novel pedagogies that explicitly address the complexities of abstraction in computing education (see Chapter 2).
-Areas of complexity relevant to this study include: issues of degrees of abstraction in understandings of computational thinking; the role of levels of abstraction for teachers and learners; and epistemological pluralism as a way to value concrete approaches.
+Areas of complexity relevant to this study include: issues of degrees of abstraction in understandings of computational thinking [@wing_computational_2006; @brennan_new_2012]; the potential benefit of understanding the role of levels of abstraction for teachers and learners [@waite_abstraction_2018]; and epistemological pluralism as a way to value concrete approaches[@papert_epistemological_1990].
 This chapter explores these characteristics in relation to the data surfaced in Chapters 5 and 6 of this thesis.
 This section develops the proposal of GDPs as a construct located between the abstract and concrete poles of the learning experience and examines the utility of this positioning for facilitators and participants.
 Finally, a technical pedagogical structure is advanced and given the term of _remix-enabled elective pattern patching_ (REEPP).

 <!-- THIS IS SORT OF Dropped
 gpPS AND  their utility for facilitators for participants. -->